mr-lks/PingPlugin-4.25/README.md

 ## An Unreal Engine 4 project plugin by Descendent Studios

-### Overview

-While it has robust support for computing ping to the server to which a game client is currently connected, Unreal Engine 4 does not have a natively-supported way to ping an arbitrary host, which is vital for features like server browsers.

-Ping is a plugin to do just that.
-Not only does it give this functionality to any UE4 project, it also exposes all that functionality to Blueprint, making it easy for any developer to add arbitrary host-pinging to a project.
-Also, Ping is compatible with Windows, Mac, and Linux builds of UE4 projects.

-Ping is multi-threaded, which means your game will not block while the client is waiting for the echo.

-Ping was created for [Descent: Underground](https://descendentstudios.com), and will be updated as necessary for DU.
-For questions relating to Ping's development, please contact Tyler Pixley (Github user [Pixley](https://github.com/pixley)).

 ### Usage

 Ping will need to be built before it can be used.
 Your UE4 editor *should* detect that it needs to do the build.
 Otherwise, you'll need to recompile your game project.